Walkway Over the Hudson: The Longest Elevated Pedestrian Bridge

-At 1.28 miles long, New York’s Walkway Over the Hudson is the longest pedestrian bridge in the world.
+At 1.28 miles long, New York’s Walkway Over the Hudson comes in as the longest elevated pedestrian bridge in the world.
 This attraction is relatively new, having just opened in 2009.
 In its’ first year, the walkway received more than 3 times its’ predicted traffic.
 It continues to attract upwards of 700,000 visitors per year.

 History of The Walkway